The Companies Act 2013 incorporates a public company. The directors of the company manage the company, and the shareholders own it.

 - An application for the selection of the name of the company is requisite.

-- An application for the object clause of the company should be made to the ROC.
+- An application for the object clause of the company should be made to the registrar of Companies (ROC).

-- Once the company’s name is approved, the E-MOA (INC-33) and E-AOA (INC-34) must get submitted to the ROC.
+- On approval of the company name, the E-MOA (INC-33) and E-AOA (INC-34) should be submitted to the ROC.

-- Payment of the prescribed fees for the registration needs to get submitted to ROC.
+- Payment of the prescribed fees for the registration should be submitted to ROC.

 - After the ROC approves registration, it issues a certificate of incorporation with a corporate identification number (CIN).

-- After the registration gets completed, the company should apply to obtain the business commencement certificate.
+- After completion of registration, the company should apply to obtain the business commencement certificate.

-Procedure for registration of a public company In India
+Procedure for the registration of a public company In India

-There is a step by step procedure for registering a company and obtaining a certificate of incorporation for a public company in India.
-These are:-
+A step-by-step procedure for registering a company and obtaining a certificate of incorporation for a public company in India is as follows:

 - The first step is to obtain a digital signature certificate (DSC) from the E-MUDHRA portal.
 The DSC is required to file forms on the MCA portal.